 Our topic includes finding out about another locality and this year we will be going on our residential visit to Castleton on Thursday 3rd May to Friday 4th May.
 There are lots of exciting things for us to see and do while we are there and once we return to school, as we find out about a contrasting locality and compare it with where we live.
 Why not have a look at our Castleton page and see all the fun things we did last year.

-There is an expectation that Year Four children will learn all their tables by the end of this year and we have decided to focus on the 6, 8 and 11 times table.
+There is an expectation that Year Four children will learn all their tables by the end of this year.
 Knowing a times table means being able to count in a multiple, say the multiplication in order and then out of order and then recall the division.

 If your child finds this difficult the only way to move forward is to practice little and often.
 If you would like more support with this area, please ask.